 How does the Panama Canal work?

-So how does the Panama Canal work exactly?
 In very simple terms, ships enter into a lock and gates close around it, making a watertight chamber.
 Water flows in to fill the space, causing the ship to rise up to the water level of the next lock.
-Once the ship is at the right water level, the gates open and the ship transits to the next lock and the process begins again.
-When you visit the Panama Canal, you’ll have a chance to see all of this in action.

 The canal’s three lock systems control the flow of water, lifting and lowering the water level to allow ships to pass through from the Atlantic Ocean to the Pacific, and vice versa.
-The locks are required because the Atlantic and Pacific oceans are at different levels.
+These locks are required because the Atlantic and Pacific oceans are at different levels.

 The Miraflores Locks raise and lower ships 16 metres, the Pedro Miguel Locks 9 metres, and the Gatún Locks raise and lower vessels 26 metres.